 Alternatively referred to as an audio output device, sound board, or audio card.
 A sound card is an expansion card or IC for producing sound on a computer that can be heard through speakers or headphones.
-Although the computer does not need a sound device to function, they are included on every machine in one form or another, either in an expansion slot (sound card) or on the motherboard (onboard).
+Although the computer does not need a sound device to function, they are included on every machine in one form or another, either in an expansion slot or built into the motherboard (onboard).

 Sound card connections

 The picture is an example of a sound card audio ports or audio jacks on the back of your computer, associated colors, and the connector symbols.